AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Discussion and Conclusion

-{\bf Transferability enhancement.} \attackname relies on internal information of the target \smodelname to obtain exact gradient information when crafting jailbreak perturbations.
-Consequently, transfer attacks have to be adopted in the black-box setting or attacking discrete \smodelnames where the exact gradient information is not accessible.
-Although \attackname demonstrated transferability to some extent, the transferability is limited on some \smodelnames.
-To address this issue, future works can explore strategies to further enhance the transferability, such as time-frequency corrosion and model ensemble that are effective in adversarial transfer attacks~\cite{QFA2SR}.
+{\bf Transferability enhancement.} \attackname relies on internal information of the target \smodelname for exact gradient information when crafting jailbreak perturbations.
+Consequently, transfer attacks must be adopted in black-box settings or against discrete \smodelnames where exact gradients are inaccessible.
+Though \attackname demonstrates some transferability, it is limited on certain \smodelnames.
+Future work can explore enhancement strategies such as time-frequency corrosion and model ensemble, which are effective in adversarial example transfer attacks~\cite{QFA2SR}.

-{\bf More effective defenses.} We showed that though two state-of-the-art defense methods originally designed for mitigating text jailbreak attacks and safeguarding text-modality LLMs can reduce the attack success rate of \attackname, \attackname still achieved a rather high attack success rate.
-This calls for more effective defense methods tailored to and specified for \smodelnames, e.g., defenses operating directly in the audio-modality.
+{\bf More effective defenses.} We showed that while \chengk{three categories of} defense methods originally designed for text jailbreak attacks \golfer{and speech adversarial examples} can reduce \attackname's attack success rate, it still achieves rather high success rates.
+This calls for more effective defenses tailored to \smodelnames, e.g., \golfer{jailbreak} defenses operating directly in the audio modality.